Gavin Buckley

-Gavin Buckley (born 8 February 1963) is a South African-born Australian-American politician and former restaurateur who has been the mayor of Annapolis, Maryland since 2017.
+Gavin Buckley (born 8 February 1963) is a South African-born Australian-American politician and former restaurateur who has been the 137th mayor of Annapolis, Maryland since 2017.
 Born in South Africa and raised primarily in Perth, Western Australia, he moved to Annapolis in 1992, eventually opening multiple bars and restaurants in the city.

 A Democrat, he was elected mayor in 2017, his first bid at elected office, defeating incumbent Republican mayor Mike Pantelides.
 He was re-elected in 2021.

-As mayor, Buckley has worked to allow denser development in the City Dock district, drawing opposition from historic preservation advocates.
-He was in office during the Capital Gazette shooting on 28 June 2018, and has advocated for stricter gun control laws in its wake.
+As Annapolis Mayor, Buckley convened the City Dock Action Committee to crowdsource resiliency solutions to flooding at Historic City Dock (Annapolis' main harbor, which is operated by the City).
+His administration has undertaken numerous infrastructure projects, including HUD's Choice Neighborhood Initiative (CNI), a partnership with the Housing Authority of the City of Annapolis to revitalize distressed public housing properties at Eastport Terrace and Harbour House.
+In 2021, the City received upgraded financial ratings from all three ratings agencies, which Moody's said "reflects the city's sizable, diverse, and growing tax base with institutional presence, above-average demographic profile, manageable debt burden, and elevated pension burden."
+Buckley was in office during the Capital Gazette shooting on 28 June 2018, and has advocated for stricter gun control laws in its wake.

 Early life and education

 Gavin Buckley was born in Boksburg, South Africa, and lived briefly in London before growing up in Perth, Western Australia.
 Because their father traveled often for work and then died at an early age, Buckley and his twin, Paul, who died at age 14, were primarily raised by their mother, Pauline Brosnan, an Irish native active in the Australian Labor Party.
 Gavin was expelled from two Australian high schools, St. Norbert and Belmont Senior High School, for poor attendance; and began working in the countries of Scotland and France, and the U.S. State of Florida, where he arrived in 1985.